rgcgithub/regenie/docs/docs/recommendations.md

 Step 2 of **regenie** has been optimized to run multi-threaded for BGEN files that are in v1.2+ format with 8-bit encoding (which is the format of the UKBB imputed data) and PLINK bed/bim/fam files.
 We recommend that you use files in one of these formats.
-Also, step 2 can be run in parallel across chromosomes so if you have access to multiple machines, we recommend to split the runs over chromosomes (using 4+ threads).
+Also, step 2 can be run in parallel across chromosomes so if you have access to multiple machines, we recommend to split the runs over chromosomes (using 8+ threads).

 #### Sample mismatch

 It may be that the genotype file used in step 2 does not contain all of the samples used in step 1 or contains additional samples not used in step 1.
-In such a case, you could for example used the following code to only retain samples that are contained in both data sets (we assume that you are testing on BGEN input file)
+In such a case, you could for example use the following code to only retain samples that are contained in both data sets (we assume that you are testing on BGEN input file)

 ```